FAQ

 In most cases, yes.
 As long as you have a copy of the prescription and you only have enough medication for your own use, you are good to go.
 However, some medications are limited (or banned) by Japanese law.

 If you use medications involving a syringe (epi-pen, insulin, etc.) or you use a CPAP machine, you will need to apply for an import certificate (“Yakkan Shoumei”) before entering Japan.
 Likewise, if you will be bringing any limited narcotics (morphine, codeine, oxycodone, pethidine, hydrocodone) into Japan, you will need to apply for permission.
 PacSet can supply you with all the forms you’ll need for these purposes; just ask.
+Please make sure to apply for these forms at least a month before the tour.

 Finally: import of any hard drugs, cannabis (marijuana), ephedrine, or pseudo-ephedrine (found in the old version of Sudafed and other over-the-counter sinus medicines) is prohibited in all cases.
 PacSet does NOT accept responsibility for care of your medicines and cannot be held liable if you are denied entry into Japan.
+We recommend reading this page for more information, and contacting your local Consulate directly if you’re unsure.

 Q. I’m allergic to…/Have dietary restrictions…/Don’t like to eat…

 Don’t worry – we’ll do our best to accommodate you!
 Whether it’s something you’re allergic to, or a particular food that you don’t like to eat, PLEASE tell us.
 We want to be able to help you, no matter how small you think it may be.
 For example, if you don’t care for fish or pork, that’s important to know.
-IF YOU ARE VEGAN, we sadly cannot accommodate you.
-There are some options in Japan, but it will be up to you to research what you can and can’t eat.
-We send out food surveys before the tour, so you can wait until you receive the survey to let us know about your food likes and dislikes!

 Q. Cash or credit?

 Another note on this one: If you bring a credit card and/or debit card to Japan, you must let your bank know you are traveling abroad.
 If not, they’re likely to lock your account for security purposes (since thieves usually try using numbers they steal in other countries).
 Also, if you need extra cash on the fly, all Japanese post offices and Seven Eleven stores have ATMs that can take foreign debit cards.
+Note that hours are limited for post office ATMs.

 Q. So what SHOULD I bring for money?